• Media

 Employee Safety

-* Data is normalised to hours worked.
+1 Data is normalized to hours worked.
 To the extent actual hours worked are not available for any full-time employee, an average of 40 hours per week is used.

 Safety management system certification

-By 2030, we will increase the number of sites with ISO 45001:2018 (safety management system) certification by 50%, focusing on principal production, assembly & distribution sites.
+By 2030, we will increase the number of sites with ISO 45001:2018 (safety management system) certification by 50%, focusing on principal production, assembly and distribution sites.

 § Based on the sites listed in "Item1: Business" of the company's Form 10-K for the related year.